tariqryousuf/tariqryousuf.github.io/README.md

 ## Abstract

-    Gesture Recognition is a prime challenge today.
+Gesture recogniton is a prime challenge today